AdekunleBamz/monad-mcp-server1/README.md

 - The listener runs in real-time using `provider.on('block')`.
 - The `/latestblock` API returns the most recent block number and how many transactions it had.

+## 📝 License
+MIT – Do whatever you want with it 🚀